 We don’t know if or when we’ll be returning to GulangYu, but when we do, there are many more gardens, museums and attractions for us to explore.
 We regretted that we didn’t have time to take Lisa to the Xiamen Underwater World (though she loved the octopus sculpture outside), and though finding vegetarian food on GulangYu is like finding a needle in a haystack, we know there are a lot of good restaurants left to try.
 If anyone else has been there and has other tips for American and European travelers, please share them in our comments section below.

 For guides, photos and travel stories from other places we’ve been, check out our destinations page.
+And if you’d like to support us and improve your photography at the same time, have a look at our e-book, Easy Manual Mode Photography.
 Thanks for reading!